 Dispensary (or Store) Manager: The Dispensary (or Store) Manager is responsible for daily operations, managing staff, handling law enforcement, communicating with vendors, training employees, and so on.
 They’re also required to stay current on all local and state laws that could affect the dispensary or retail store.

 Delivery Driver: Marijuana delivery drivers could work for dispensaries or retailers or for third-party cannabis delivery companies.
-This position is responsible for delivering medical marijuana to patients who are homebound or cannot travel to a dispensary.
+This position is responsible for delivering cannabis to patients or consumers as state and local laws allow.

 Security: Dispensaries and retailers need security to keep marijuana products and cash safe.
 This is especially important since many dispensaries and retailers don’t have banks and are forced to work in all-cash environments.
 In addition, cultivators, processors, distributors, and testing labs need security, so this is a role that could allow you to work in multiple parts of the marijuana supply chain.

-Each of these companies works with employers to fill specific positions in the marijuana industry.
-If you have skills that hiring managers are looking for, contacting one of these recruiters could help you find the right marijuana job.
+Each of these companies works with employers to fill specific positions in the cannabis industry.
+If you have skills that hiring managers are looking for, contacting one of these recruiters could help you find the right cannabis job.

 In addition to the jobs above and the many other roles available at cultivation, processing, testing, and dispensing/retail facilities, there are also many jobs available at ancillary businesses that provide products and services to licensed cannabis businesses.
 Depending on the type of job you’d like to get in the cannabis industry, working for an ancillary business might be a good fit for you.

-However, marijuana jobs can be very competitive, so HempStaff shared seven key tips you should follow if you’re serious about working in the cannabis industry.
-You can read all of the recommendations here, but most importantly, make sure you understand the industry terminology, have a clean record, and do your homework about salaries and culture.
-Before you make a leap from your current career to cannabis, make sure it’s the right move for you.
+However, marijuana jobs can be very competitive, so make sure you understand the industry terminology, have a clean record, and do your homework about salaries and culture before you start your new cannabis career search.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.